bemasc/risav/draft-xu-ipsecme-risav.md

 Commonly used terms in this document are described below.

 ACS:
-: AS Contact Server, which is the logical representative of one AS and is responsible for delivering session keys and other information to ASBR.
+: AS Contact Server, which is the logical representation of one AS and is responsible for delivering session keys and other information to ASBR.

 Contact IP:
 : The IP address of the ACS.